soupi/gathering/design.md

 ### Sessions

-Sessions will be saved in the `sessions` table and will be valid for 1 year.
+Sessions will be saved in the `sessions` table and will be valid for 1 month.

 ```sql
 create table sessions (